Data Processing Addendum

 7. Breach Notification and Investigation

-Obvious will notify Customer without undue delay, and in any event within seventy-two (72) hours, after becoming aware of a Personal Data Breach impacting the Customer Personal Data that is Processed under this DPA ("Customer Personal Data Breach").
+Obvious will notify Customer without undue delay, and in any event within seventy-two (72) hours, after becoming aware of a Personal Data Breach impacting Customer Personal Data.

-Obvious's notification of, or response to, a Customer Personal Data Breach will not be construed as an acknowledgement by Obvious of any fault or liability with respect to the Customer Personal Data Breach.
+Obvious’s notification of a Customer Personal Data Breach will not be construed as an acknowledgement by Obvious of any fault or liability with respect to the Breach.
+Obvious shall provide reasonable assistance to Customer as required to investigate and remediate the Breach.

 8. Data Subject Rights

-To the extent that Applicable Data Protection Laws require Customer to comply with requests from Data Subjects regarding the Processing of Customer Personal Data, such as rights to access, correct, or delete their Personal Data ("Data Subject Request") and the request relates to Customer Personal Data (including, where applicable, any special categories of Personal Data as defined under Applicable Data Protection Laws), Obvious will promptly notify Customer of any Data Subject Requests directed to, and directly received by, Obvious and to provide reasonable assistance necessary to fulfill Data Subject Requests, taking into account the nature of Obvious's Processing of Customer Personal Data under the Agreement.
+To the extent that Applicable Data Protection Laws require Customer to comply with requests from Data Subjects regarding the Processing of Customer Personal Data, Obvious will promptly notify Customer of any Data Subject Requests directed to and directly received by Obvious and will provide reasonable assistance necessary to fulfill such requests, taking into account the nature of Obvious’s Processing.

 Obvious will forward to Customer promptly any Data Subject Request received by Obvious relating to Customer Personal Data and may advise the applicable Data Subject to submit their request directly to Customer.